briantruong777/briantruong777.github.io/_posts/2025-01-01-my-arch-linux-setup-2.0.md

 base system along with any additional packages you'll want to be available.
 Be sure to install everything needed to have internet access otherwise you won't be able to download any additional packages after booting into the system.
-To start you off, here's the packages I like to install, but obviously you can omit them or choose your own equivalents:
+To start you off, here are the packages I like to install, but obviously you can omit them or choose your own equivalents:

 -   Relevant firmware, CPU microcode, etc.